 The real holiday magic of Yuletide is two, not very well-kept secrets: the musicians of the Indianapolis Symphony Orchestra and the community's love for this Holiday tradition.
 Neither could exist without the other.
 I am honored to be one of the representatives of something so special in the hearts, ears and traditions of Indiana."

-Music Director of IPL Yuletide Celebration and ISO Principal Pops Conductor
+Music Director of AES Indiana Yuletide Celebration and ISO Principal Pops Conductor

 History of Indiana's Favorite Tradition